Buffalo Drug Charge Lawyer

 Drug charges are extremely serious in nature.
 Possession of a controlled substance is treated much differently than possession of marijuana.
-If you're hit with a drug charge in Buffalo or WNY, it's important that you contact an experienced Buffalo drug charge lawyer such as Drew Fritsch of Law Office of Drew Fritsch.
+If you’re hit with a drug charge in Buffalo or Western New York, it’s important that you contact an experienced Buffalo drug charge lawyer such as Drew Fritsch of Law Office of Drew Fritsch.

-In the State of New York, controlled substances are defined as illegal drugs such as heroin, meth, and cocaine.
-It also includes illegal possession of prescription medications such as pain medications, sleep medications, and medications for ADHD.
+In the State of New York, controlled substances are defined as illegal drugs such as heroin, meth and cocaine.
+It also includes the illegal possession of prescription medications such as pain medications, sleep medications and medications for ADHD.
 If you are charged with possession of a controlled substance, it is a criminal offense even for certain prescription medications.
 For prescription medications, you should keep your prescription with you at all times and do not ever take more than is prescribed.

 If you are charged for possessing a controlled substance without a valid prescription, you could face: